Ai Shishime

-Ai Shishime (志々目 愛, Shishime Ai) is a Japanese judoka.
+Ai Shishime (志々目 愛, Shishime Ai) is a Japanese retired judoka.
 She is a two-time gold medalist in the women's 52 kg event at the World Judo Championships.

 Career

 She won a gold medal at the 2017 World Judo Championships in Budapest.

 In 2019, she won the gold medal in the women's 52 kg event at the Judo World Masters held in Qingdao, China.
 In January 2021, she won the silver medal in her event at the Judo World Masters held in Doha, Qatar.
 In June 2021, she won the silver medal in the women's 52 kg event at the World Judo Championships held in Budapest, Hungary.